revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 ## PIP & Pylint

-1.What is the full from of `pip`?
+1.What is the full form of `pip`?
 What is the use of `pip` in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
   <blockquote>

- - `pip` full form is-python package installler.
+ - `pip` is abbreviated as python package installler.
- - Python PIP is a python package manager that basically helps the users install,review and use various packages/modules in python programming.
+ - Python PIP is a python package manager that basically helps the users to install,review and use various packages/modules in python programming.

 **Syntax**: